|

 Cora Harrison's ninth Burren mystery, Chain of Evidence

 It had been an early spring in the west of Ireland.
-In the

 kingdom of the Burren, mild south-westerly winds from the nearby